jts272/pp3-lidl-bake-mate/README.md

 Client goals:

 - Increase operational efficiency in daily afternoon bake task
-- Aid KPI's by generating correct figures - e.g. only baking what is required
+- Aid KPIs by generating correct figures - e.g. only baking what is required
 - To make the task accessible to all staff, regardless of mathematical ability
 - To further aid the push to paperless working